Archan6el/NSA-Codebreaker-2025-Writeup/Task7.md

 this.f4243g = jSONObject.optString("classpath", "net.axolotl.zippier");
 ```

 It checks for the `downloads` key in the JSON file for the zipArchiver class.
 If no value is set, it defaults to `downloads`.
 Spoiler alert, we know that the `downloads` key has the value `formats`.
 It also checks for the `classpath` key.
-If no value is set, it defaults to `net.axolotl.zippier` (another spoiler alert, the `classpath` key is indeed nonexistent)
+If no value is set, it defaults to `net.axolotl.zippier`.
+Another spoiler alert, the `classpath` key is indeed nonexistent

 So `dVar.f4240d` is `zippier/formats` and `classpath` is `net.axolotl.zippier`